httpwg/http-extensions/draft-ietf-httpbis-priority.md

 about how a server should use size, type or any other input to decide how to prioritize.

-The following examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find that early requests prevent serving of later requests.
+There can be scenarios where a server will need to schedule multiple incremental and non-incremental responses at the same urgency level.
+The competing uses of such responses can present difficulties for scheduling; strictly abiding the guidance presented here might lead to sub-optimal results at the client.
+The following are example of such challenges, a server strictly abiding rules could find that early requests prevent serving of later requests.

 1. At the same urgency level, a non-incremental request for a large resource followed by an incremental request for a small resource.